embeddedartistry/arduino-logger/README.md

 ## Using the Library

-To use this library, you will need to [create a header which selects or defines a logging strategy](#selecting a logging strategy).
-This header should be included in your application.
+To use this library, you will need to [create a header which selects or defines a logging strategy](#selecting-a-logging-strategy).
+This header must be included in your application.

 To interact with the logger, use the following macros to ensure you are accessing the same static logger instance: